campus-crime-watch/campus-crime-watch.github.io/README.md

 You can modify the code in `create_sentences()` to display different aspects of the data.
 For instance, if you have 5+ years of data, you can display the percent increase or increase in reported crime over the years, the number of active cases, the locations with the highest reported crimes, etc.

+## Github Actions

+You can automate both the data pipeline and news ticker using [Github Actions](https://docs.github.com/en/actions).
+You can set a frequency for your code to run and you don't have to manually run it yourself.
+This is how our news ticker automatically updates itself when new articles are posted!

+Check out `.github/workflows` to see our automation of the map (`map_data.yml) and news ticker (`feed.yml`).

 ## Disclaimers
 Remember that our code is made to fit the structure of Stanford's daily crime dataset.
 If your dataset is formatted differently (e.g. you need to make modifications to pdfplumber because the format is not standardized, there's extra or missing columns in your data, etc.), you should be mindful to modify our code to account for the differences in your dataset.